aysuismayil/ISTQB-Preparation/40Qs-set-A.md

 ---

 ## Question 17 (1 Point)
+The reviews being used in your organization have the following attributes:
+There is the role of a scribe
+The main purpose is to evaluate quality
+The meeting is led by the author of the work product There is individual preparation
+A review report is produced

 Which of the following review types is MOST likely being used?

 $${\color{green}a.\ Informal\ review}$$